Enzo Scifo

-Vincenzo "Enzo" Daniele Scifo (/it/; born 19 February 1966) is a retired Belgian football midfielder.
+Vincenzo "Enzo" Daniele Scifo (/it/; born 19 February 1966) is a Belgian former professional footballer who played as an attacking midfielder.
 He has also managed the Belgium national under-21 football team and several Belgian club sides.
 He played for clubs in Belgium, France and Italy, where he won several domestic titles.
-At international level, he was a member of the Belgium national team, for which he appeared in four FIFA World Cups, being one of three Belgian players ever to do so.
+At international level, he was a member of the Belgium national team, for which he played in four FIFA World Cups, being one of four Belgian players ever to do so.

 Early life

 Scifo was born in La Louvière, Wallonia, to Italian parents from Sicily.
 He proved himself a highly promising talent in youth football and was nicknamed "Little Pelé" at his local team, where he scored 432 goals in only four seasons as a junior.
 Scifo joined his local club R.A.A.
 Louviéroise as a seven-year-old in 1973.
-He transferred to what used to be Belgium's most successful club, R.S.C.
+He transferred to Belgium's most successful club, R.S.C.
 Anderlecht, in 1982.